Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 It is also possible that, because of your disability, you cannot make a written request at all.
 In this case, you may make the request orally or ask someone else to do it for you.

-Applications submitted by individuals with a disability are eligible to receive reasonable accommodations.
+Pre-applications submitted by individuals with a disability are eligible to receive reasonable accommodations.
 People with disabilities have the right to an equal opportunity to enjoy housing.
 Because of this, the housing provider must allow applicants for housing to request reasonable modifications to the premises and must allow applicant to make requests for reasonable accommodations.
 Reasonable modifications speak to structural or physical changes to a unit or common space; reasonable accommodations involve changes to rules, practices, and services.

 The best way to check your status on a waiting list is to contact the housing or apartment community you applied to.
 The method of how to find out your status varies by each office.
 Some offices are not able to provide your specific position on the waiting list, but can confirm if you are currently on the waiting list.